 18. Use Different Colors for Folders

-Within Google Drive, just right click on any folder and go to ‘Change Color’.
+Within Google Drive, just right-click on any folder and go to ‘Change Color’.
 Here, you can select any color from a fairly wide palette of choices available to you.
-You can use this to make your folders visually appealing, or to code them according to priority or any other manner that suits your usage.
+You can use this to make your folders visually appealing or to code them according to priority or any other manner that suits your usage.

 19. Keep Multiple Versions of a File

 Have you used git to manage source codes?
 Well, Google Drive brings a similar version control system for your files.
-Basically, if you’re storing any document (PDF, image, etc) in Google Drive you can keep uploading new versions of the file whenever you make changes, and keep a track of older versions easily.
+If you’re storing any document (PDF, image, etc) in Google Drive you can keep uploading new versions of the file whenever you make changes, and keep a track of older versions easily.

-Simply right click on a file you have uploaded to Google Drive and click on ‘Manage Versions’.
+Simply right-click on a file you have uploaded to Google Drive and click on ‘Manage Versions’.
 You can then upload new versions of the document without creating duplicates every time.

 Do note that you should select the ‘Keep Forever’ option when uploading new versions, otherwise the older versions will get deleted after 30 days.